About Sakunda Holdings - Pindula, Local Knowledge

 In May 2014 it was announced that Dutch commodities company, Trafigura had acquired Sakunda Energy via its South African subsidiary Puma Energy Africa Holdings where it has a 48.79% stake.[4][5]

-The transaction resulted in the establishment of Trafigura Zimbabwe, which effectively became a subsidiary of Sakunda Holdings.
+The transaction resulted in the establishment Sakunda Supplies which became Trafigura Zimbabwe, which effectively became a subsidiary of Sakunda Holdings.
+The purpose of the deal involved the refurbishment of the Feruka-Harare Pipeline.

 Under the deal Sakunda owned 51% of the company with Puma owning 49%.[6]